tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/vod_snapshot_by_time_offset_template.html.markdown

 ## Import

-Vod snapshot by time offset template can be imported using the id, e.g.
+VOD snapshot by time offset template can be imported using the id, e.g.

 ```
 $ terraform import tencentcloud_vod_snapshot_by_time_offset_template.foo 46906